martinlarsson/itrash/README.md

-# itrash
+# iTrash
-Software for smart trashcan using Phidgets
+Software for smart trashcan using Phidgets.